Appealing a planning decision

 You can download guidance notes on Local Review Body appeals below:

 If your appeal is for any other application, you can find the relevant form and guidance on the Scottish Government's Appeal Forms page:

-Please note, all appeals must be made within three months of the decision.
-Also, the right to appeal a decision in respect to a planning application in Scotland is only available to the applicant
+The right to appeal a decision in respect to a planning application in Scotland is only available to the applicant.

-- Applicants must include, inter alia, reasons for requiring review; preferred method of review; matters to be raised and documents to be used and further information will only be accepted where requested by LRB;
+Applicants must include reasons for requiring the review, the preferred method of review, the matters to be raised and documents to be used.
+Further information will only be accepted if requested by the LRB.

-- At pre-examination meeting LRB may request further information by way of written submissions or hearings and/or site visit; decided matters to be discussed and procedure to follow.
-Regulations cover these matters and how to deal with new evidence;
+The LRB can consider whether to hold a pre-examination meeting.
+Notice would be given to the interested parties, as they consider reasonable.
+At the pre-examination meeting, the LRB may request further information by way of written submissions or hearings and/or site visit; decide matters to be discussed; and the procedure to follow.
+Regulations cover these matters and how to deal with the new evidence.

 Appeals to the Scottish Ministers will be the recourse for those applications determined by Planning Committee or Full Council, or those remaining undetermined that would not fall within the Scheme of Delegation.